ethanchristoff/CM2603-Data_Science_Project-G20/README.md

 uv install -r Requirements.txt
 ```

+If you wish to make amends to the code, ensure that you format it such that it adheres to the `ruff.toml` file to adhere to proper coding etiquettes.
 ## What to run?

-To assess the performance of each model look into **model_demonstration**, thereafter to run the app simply run the following commands:
+To assess the performance of each model look into **model demonstration**, thereafter to run the app simply run the following commands:

 1. When in the `CM2603-DATA_SCIENCE_PROJECT_G20`: